Novel: Jonathan Strange & Mr Norrell by Susanna

 Novel or Novelette: The Big Time by Fritz Leiber

-Short Story: "Or All the Seas With Oysters" by Avram Davidson
+Short Story: "Or All the Seas With Oysters" by Avram

 Outstanding Movie: The Incredible Shrinking Man